Fraud claims aimed in part at keeping Trump base loyal

 This year, because of the coronavirus that has killed more than 230,000 people across the country, there was litigation in a few states, including Pennsylvania, over where poll watchers could stand to ensure social distancing.

-Lawyers could potentially argue the vote tally should be cast aside over fraud observed by poll watchers, but in order to win that argument they’d need evidence, not just allegations the monitors weren't allowed to see clearly enough.
-Judges are loathe to disenfranchise any voters and there would need to be substantial proof that fraud had damaged the count so much that it must be set aside.
+Lawyers could potentially argue the vote tally should be cast aside over fraud observed by poll watchers, but in order to win that argument they’d need strong evidence, not just allegations the monitors weren’t allowed to see clearly enough.
+Judges are loathe to disenfranchise any voters and there would need to be substantial proof that fraud had so damaged the count it must be set aside.
+And it would have to happen across multiple states.

 Democratic poll watchers, who were also given the same access, have not raised concerns.
 Giuliani called evidence of fraud circumstantial at the news conference.
 He said he’d be filing suit in federal court, but the issue has already been before judges.